RothITguy-jitsi/alpine-vm-wordpress/README.md

 This project has been through several rounds of independent security review and real-world field fixes.
 In the interest of setting accurate expectations before you point it at a client's production site, here's an honest breakdown of what's already solid, what's a deliberate tradeoff rather than an oversight, and what genuinely isn't addressed yet. **`TODO.md`** tracks the currently-open items in more detail, including why each is deferred rather than dropped.

+**On plugin updates being reported rather than applied automatically.** `wp-plugins.sh` deliberately reports and stops.
+Auto-updating plugins unattended looks like the safer default and mostly isn't: roughly 46% of disclosed plugin vulnerabilities had no patch available at disclosure, so blanket updating can't close that window anyway; plugin auto-update has itself been the delivery mechanism in real supply-chain incidents, where legitimate directory plugins pushed malicious updates to sites that trusted them; and an unattended update that breaks a live site breaks it with nobody watching.
+The same reasoning is already applied one layer down — the container-image cron runs `podman auto-update --dry-run`, never an actual unattended swap.
+Visibility plus a human decision is the intended posture, not an unfinished feature.

 **Already addressed**
 - WordPress updates use a candidate/cutover pattern — a freshly pulled image is booted read-only against production's real data and database on a loopback-only port and health-checked *before* production is touched, closing what used to be a guaranteed port-80 collision on every `update.sh wp`.
 - MariaDB updates verify the pre-update dump itself (own exit status, a completion-marker check, and a `gzip -t` integrity check — not a piped `gzip`'s exit code), take a filesystem-level snapshot of the data directory before anything is touched, check `mariadb-upgrade`'s own exit status, and re-verify that WordPress itself can use the new database — not just that MariaDB is healthy — before the rollback path is ever discarded.